comparisons · 8 read

 Frequently Asked Questions

 Yes.
-Many businesses run simple automations on Zapier and complex ones on Make.
-No conflict.
+Many businesses run simple automations on Zapier and complex ones on Make, with no conflict.
+You can even chain them with webhooks, though it is usually cleaner to standardize on one platform.

 Both claim 99.9%+ uptime.
-In practice, I've had fewer unexplained failures with Zapier, but Make's error visibility makes problems easier to fix.
+In practice I have had fewer unexplained failures with Zapier, but Make's detailed execution logs make problems far easier to spot and fix when they do happen.

 Bottom Line